hironytic/MobConfVideoWeb/README.md

 ## Architecture in Codes

-The program is devided into several features.
+The program is divided into several features.
 Each feature is implemented in a directory in `src/features/`.

 The feature directory may contain: